mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 {{% alert color="info" %}}When you commit changes in Studio Pro, you can link your commit to stories of the current Sprint in Epics in the [Commit](/refguide/commit-dialog/) dialog box.{{% /alert %}}

-You can edit or end the current Sprint on the [Kanban Planning](#kanban-planning) page.
+You can edit or end the current Sprint on the [Scrum Planning](#scrum-planning) page.

 #### 2.1.2 Kanban Board